envisioning/vocab/vocab/lump-of-task-fallacy.md

 ---
 category: CORE, GOV
+generality:
+- 0.71
+- 0.69
+- 0.67
+- 0.65
+- 0.63
+- 0.61
+- 0.59
 slug: lump-of-task-fallacy
 summary: Misconception that a task or series of tasks performed by human intelligence can be replicated entirely by artificial intelligence.
 title: Lump of Task Fallacy
 ---